-EBIT was negatively impacted in particular by the provisions recognized in connection with the event in Brazil.
-The EBIT margin declined correspondingly to 4.2% (prior year: 8.3%).
-Adjusted EBIT developed positively on account of the high levels of adjustments for one-off effects.
-The adjusted EBIT margin stands unchanged at 8.9%.
+Both EBIT and adjusted EBIT developed positively.
+The EBIT margin rose slightly to 8.4% (prior year: 8.3%).
+Due to the higher baseline for EBIT and lower adjusted one-off effects, the adjusted EBIT margin remains unchanged in relation to the prior year (8.9%).

-The growth of EBIT was positively impacted by the increase in purchased services at a lower rate than revenue and the positive effects on other income from the sale of entities.
-By contrast, increased personnel and other expenses, higher impairment losses, including goodwill, had a dampening effect on favorable business performance and thus on reaching forecast EBIT.
+The growth of EBIT was also boosted by the increase in purchased services at a lower rate than revenue, consistent cost management in other expenses and the positive effects on other income from the sale of entities.
+Increased personnel expenses and impairments, including of goodwill, prevented an even more favorable trend.
 There was an increase in earnings before taxes (EBT) after adjusting for one-off effects.
 Like the adjusted EBIT margin, the adjusted EBT margin of 8.5% was on a par with the prior year.

-It was no longer possible to exclusively finance the substantial investment plans, securities investments and the one-off additions to pension assets exclusively from the cash flow from operating activities, and our operating cash and cash equivalents fell accordingly.
+It was no longer possible to exclusively finance the substantial investment plans, securities investments and the extraordinary contributions to pension assets using the cash flow from operating activities, and our reserves of cash and cash equivalents fell accordingly.